Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| Interpolate
+| **Interpolate**

-This command causes time-varying values to be interpolated between panel values for the boundary condition currently being defined.
+| This command causes time-varying values to be interpolated between
+  panel values for the boundary condition currently being defined.
 This results in a smoother application of the time-varying function.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 Scaling Factor
 ^^^^^^^^^^^^^^